facebook/react-devtools/README.md

 What to do if the extension breaks.

 - check the error console of devtools.
-Part of React Devtools runs scripts in the context of your page, and is vulnerable to misbehaving polyfills.
+Part of React Devtools runs scripts in the context of your page and is vulnerable to misbehaving polyfills.
-- open devtools out into a new window, and then hit the shortcut to open devtools again (cmd+option+j or ctrl+shift+j).
+- open devtools out into a new window and then hit the shortcut to open devtools again (cmd+option+j or ctrl+shift+j).
 This is the "debug devtools" debugger.
 Check the console there for errors.
-- open `chrome://extensions`, find react devtools, and click "background page" under "Inspected views".
+- open `chrome://extensions`, find react devtools and click "background page" under "Inspected views".
 You might find the errors there.